chase-lsc/Chase-Test-Docs/docs/Task-3.md

 ## Completion Checklist

 This is the end of this section.
 Now, you are able to create the macro for what you commonly use in your worksheets.
-Also, you are able to create the macro for managing the blank blocks not to cause the problems.
+Also, you are able to create the macro for managing the unnecessary blocks, which cause the problems.